What not to do on a safari in Africa – 10 Things to Avoid on Safari

 10 Things to Avoid on Safari – What not to do on a safari in Africa

-We will be discussing some etiquettes to practice while on an African Safari.
+We will be discussing some etiquette to practice while on an African Safari.
 Under what not to do on a safari in Africa, and what to avoid on Safari so as not to fall into legal problems in our various safari destinations in East Africa.

 Once you’ve planned your first African safari, you’re sure to have plenty of questions.
 That’s fine – it is totally normal for a first-timer!
 That’s why we created our African safari blog to keep inspiring and guiding you on what’s best for your holidays in Africa.

-One of the questions we receive quite frequently is not what to do on safari, but in fact what people don’t keep in mind is, what not to do on a safari in Africa.
-This is a frequent question from our guests and this helps them understand better how to behave and interact with people.
+One of the questions we receive quite frequently is not what to do on safari, but in fact, what people don’t keep in mind is what not to do on a safari in Africa.
+This is a frequent question from our guests, and this helps them understand better how to behave and interact with people.

-We have had so many cases from our park and wildlife authorities of how guests tend to misbehave or molest wildlife in certain ways to just see what will happen.
+We have had so many cases from our park and wildlife authorities of how guests tend to misbehave or molest wildlife in certain ways just to see what will happen.
 Some other cases are when guests tend to threaten their lives by coming out of vehicles while on game drives.

 Amboseli National Park - Kenya Safaris - African Safari Holidays - What not to do on a safari in Africa -Cheetah Safaris